ietf-wg-cellar/matroska-specification/codec_specs.md

 For multichannel (> 2 channels) a frame consists of many packets.
 For more details, check the WavPack muxing description (#wavpack).

-Codec BlockAdditions: For hybrid `A_WAVPACK4` encodings (that include a lossy encoding with a supplemental correction to produce a lossless encoding), the correction part is stored in BlockAdditional.
+Codec BlockAdditions: For hybrid `A_WAVPACK4` encodings (that include a lossy encoding with a supplemental correction to produce a lossless encoding), the correction part is stored in `BlockAdditional`.
 The `BlockAddID` of the `BlockMore` containing these data **MUST** be 1.

 Initialization: The `CodecPrivate` contains the `version` 16-bit integer from the `WavpackHeader` of [@!WAVPACK] stored in little-endian.